disastrid/bela_site_update/about.md

 {% include photocaption.html src='bela_software.png' %}

 For development, Bela lets you code the way that suits you best, and gives you the tools you need to do it.
-Plug in your Bela and launch our in-browser IDE, where you can write code in C++, SuperCollider, FAUST, Csound, upload PureData patches.
+Plug in your Bela and launch our in-browser IDE, where you can write code in C++, SuperCollider, Csound, upload PureData patches.
 The IDE also includes an extensive library of example projects, illustrating synthesis, sensor handling, and a range of other techniques in a variety of languages.
-There is also an in-browser oscilloscope which lets you visualise multiple channels of data simulteanously, without disconnecting the board - an essential tool for sensor debugging.
+There is also an in-browser oscilloscope which lets you visualise multiple channels of data simulteanously, without disconnecting the board - an essential tool for sensor debugging - as well as code libraries and GUI integration.

 # Who makes Bela?